-Bayside Council offer residents and participating local business a co-mingled recycling bin and utilises material recycling facilities (MRF) to sort and recycle materials into different streams
+Bayside Council offer residents and participating local business a co-mingled recycling bin and utilises material recycling facilities (MRF) to sort and recycle materials into different streams.

-Prior to amalgamation, Councils' offered different solutions to the community to recover organic waste via the kerbside bin system.
+In 2016/17, the Council offered different solutions to the community to recover organic waste via the kerbside bin system.
 Both systems currently remain in Bayside Council.